 According to Geobear’s UK Subsidence Map, subsidence is evident in Salisbury but not to the extent seen in bigger cities across the country.
 Nevertheless, it is crucial that you arrange the correct survey for your property to ensure there are no risks posed to your new property.

 This is especially pressing as according to the Subsidence map, cases have been reported not only in the city of Salisbury but also in the surrounding areas.
-For those looking to buy an older home, this would mean organising a full building survey which can give you an in-depth review of the condition of the home and flag any concerns regarding subsidence.
+For those looking to buy an older home, this would mean organising a RICS Level 3 Survey which can give you an in-depth review of the condition of the home and flag any concerns regarding subsidence.